 8. Choose your candy-carrying bag carefully.
 A pillowcase (decorated for Halloween even) is a great way for kids to lug all their loot.
 And if it gets too heavy, they can even throw it over their shoulder.
 But for younger ones, the temptation to keep filling it might be strong.
 Try a much smaller bag or bucket to keep the haul small.

 9. Stay safe.
 Be seen.
 Along with glow sticks or flashlights, encourage your kids to wear some reflective or light-coloured clothing so that they are easily visible to traffic.
 You can also add reflective tape to your child’s outfit.
 Avoid long outfits that they can easily trip over.

 10. Respect differences.
 Some families choose not to take part in Halloween festivities.
-Although it may be difficult to convince your children why anyone would not want to dress up and get goodies, encourage sensitivity and tolerance towards others’ beliefs.
-You may even want to become familiar with the story behind Halloween and how it came to be and then share some of this with your children.
+Although it may be difficult to convince your children why anyone would not want to dress up and get goodies, encourage sensitivity and tolerance towards others.
+This year is a nerve-wracking year for everyone, and we’re all just trying to do what’s best for each of us.